First Deputy Chief Randall B. Slaughter

 He has extensive knowledge of and training in all aspects of the fire service, including structural and aircraft rescue and firefighting, hazardous materials, administration and personnel management, public education and relations, research and development, strategic planning, Emergency Medical Service, executive development and Homeland Security.
 Chief Slaughter received an associate's degree in fire science technology, a bachelor's in policy studies, and a master's in public administration.

 Deputy Chief Michael Simmons

-The Office of Technical Services monitors Emergency Medical Services, and the Fire Code Enforcement, Fire Inspections, Fire Safety Education, and Fire Investigations sections.
-The division includes the Fire Marshal’s Office, Fire Prevention and Education, Training, Communications and Information Technology, Human Resources, Finance, Recruitment, Member Services, and maintenance of all real property and administration.
+The Office of Technical Services monitors Emergency Medical Services, Fire Inspections, Fire Safety Education, and Fire Investigations sections.
+The division includes the Fire Inspections Office, Fire Prevention and Education, Training, Communications and Information Technology, Human Resources, Finance, Recruitment, Member Services, and maintenance of all real property and administration.

 Deputy Chief Michael Simmons began his career with AFR in 1988 after graduating with degrees from Harper College in Palatine, Ill., (associate’s); Georgia State University (bachelor’s); and Columbus State University (master’s in public administration.

 He was promoted to Fire Apparatus Operator as a sergeant in June

 1993, to Fire Lieutenant in October 1997, to Fire Captain in October